awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances.md

 # Setting up AWS Systems Manager for hybrid environments<a name="systems-manager-managedinstances"></a>

 This section describes the setup tasks that account and system administrators perform for a *hybrid environment*\.
 A hybrid environment includes on\-premises servers and virtual machines \(VMs\) that have been configured for use with Systems Manager, including VMs in other cloud environments\.
-After these steps are complete, users who have been granted permissions by the Amazon Web Services account administrator can use AWS Systems Manager to configure and manage their organization's on\-premises servers and virtual machines \(VMs\)\.
+After these steps are complete, users who have been granted permissions by the AWS account administrator can use AWS Systems Manager to configure and manage their organization's on\-premises servers and virtual machines \(VMs\)\.

 **Note**
 macOS is not currently supported for Systems Manager hybrid environments\.